 Hope you find the information in the video helpful.
 If you like to watch more videos in accounting, financial analysis and controller ship, videos that help you directly in doing your job, subscribe to my channel.
 If you liked the video, I would love if you could LIKE it and leave a comment.
 If you have any questions or feedback, again leave a comment.
 Lets stay connected at #learnaccountingfinance.

-Course: If you would like to learn in detail, how to calculate sales variances and the impact they have on sales $, profit $ and profit margin %, and how to explain performance vs budget and prior periods, click on the link for a detailed video course (at a special price).
-You will also learn how to analyse and present the results of the variances to management and will be able to download solved variance calculation Excel templates. https://bit.ly/3xjMR8t
+Note: If you would like to learn in detail, how to calculate all income statement variances and the impact they have on sales, gross profit and ebitda, both in $ and %, and how to explain performance vs budget and prior periods, click here for a detailed video course (at a special price for readers of this post) showing exactly how this is done.
+You will also learn how to analyse and present the results of the variances to management and will be able to download solved variance calculation Excel files.

 Learn how to sort pivot table data from largest to smallest values and vice versa for multiple columns including Customer names, months and Values.
 In this video, I will explain the basics and advanced uses of Sorting Pivot Table Data.